Change of studies

 - Those with partially-completed university studies from educational systems of member states of the European Union or other states with international agreements applicable to university access subscribed (in accordance with the provisions of Article 38.5 of the Education Act 2 / 2006 of 3 May, and Article 20 of Royal Decree 1892/2008 of 14 November).

 In all situations 30 or more credits need to be recognised for the course to which admission is requested, pursuant to the criteria established in the regulations on credit transfer and recognition.
 However, admission cannot be granted through this path if 75% or more of the total credits for the new course are recognised, with the exception of those cases in which vacancies remain and permission is given by the UAB central administration and executive offices (Rectorat).

-For the purposes of credit recognition and to score the transcript of previous studies, consideration is given to those grades obtained by the student up to the deadline for submitting applications for admission.
+For the purposes of credit recognition and the scaling of the transcript of previous studies, consideration is given to those grades obtained by the student up to the deadline for pre-registration.

 - Application form.

 - Original of the receipt for payment of the fees established in the Decree of the Government of Catalonia (Generalitat) with respect to assessment of academic transcripts.

 - Original and photocopy of identity card, residence permit or passport.